CodeDoctorDE/evervent/app/README.md

-# Jakeson - Group Management
+# Evervent - Group Management

 An app where you can manage groups, calendar, places and more...